 - xxvi.
-Future development and landscaping shall maintain, reinforce and extend the area's natural features to establish over time the network of green spaces identified in Schedule # Former Rand Estate and John Street East Character Area Heritage and Development Framework, including Conservation areas, common open spaces, pathways and landscape buffers. - xxvii.
+Future development and landscaping shall maintain, reinforce and extend the area's natural features to establish over time the network of green spaces conceptually identified in Figure 1: Former Rand Estate and John Street East Character Area Heritage and Development Framework, including Conservation areas, common open spaces, pathways and landscape buffers. - xxvii.
 Existing mature trees and hedges at the edges of existing residential properties shall be maintained and enhanced. - xxviii.
 On 144 and 176 John Street East, sufficient landscaping, buffers and setbacks shall be provided to minimize the impact of commercial uses on abutting residential uses.
 In addition, landscape buffers in keeping with the area's historic natural heritage and containing hedges and trees shall be provided between commercial uses and new residential development on 200 John Street East and 588 Charlotte Street. - xxix.
-The following policies shall also apply to future commercial development on 144 and 176 John Street East to minimize adverse impacts on neighbouring properties: - No terraces or balconies above the second storey shall be oriented toward abutting properties.
-Any terraces or balconies shall be oriented toward the interior of the property. - All access to parking areas shall be oriented or designed in such a way that there shall be no impact of vehicular lights on abutting residential properties. - There shall be no negative impact on abutting properties as a result of lighting in parking lots, driveways, walkways, or other outdoor recreation and amenity spaces. - All parking areas shall be oriented or designed in such a way that there shall be no impact of vehicular lights on abutting residential properties.
+The following policies shall also apply to future commercial development on 144 and 176 John Street East to minimize adverse impacts on neighbouring properties:

-- There shall be no negative impact on abutting properties as a result of lighting in parking lots, driveways, walkways, or other outdoor recreational and amenity spaces or accessory buildings or structures. - xxx.
-Private rear yards adjacent to agricultural lands outside the urban boundary, in the Greenbelt, shall be planted with trees and hedges to a minimum depth of 3 metres from the property line to provide an appropriate landscape transition. - xxxi.
+- No terraces or balconies above the second storey shall be oriented toward abutting properties.
+Any terraces or balconies shall be oriented toward the interior of the property. - All parking areas shall be oriented or designed in such a way that there shall be no impact of vehicular lights on abutting residential properties. - There shall be no negative impact on abutting properties as a result of lighting in parking lots, driveways, walkways, or other outdoor recreational and amenity spaces or accessory buildings or structures. - xxx.
+Private rear yards adjacent to agricultural lands outside the urban boundary, in the Greenbelt, shall be planted with trees and other vegetation to provide an appropriate landscape transition. - xxxi.
 Parking lots, where required and appropriate, shall be minimized and located at the rear of buildings, screened from public view.